-Additional information on student complaints and student grievances can be found on the Student Life & Leadership website: https://www.palomar.edu/studentlifeandleadership/home/policies/
+Additional information on student complaints and student grievances can be found on the Student Life and Leadership Policies website page.

 CLERY CRIME DEFINITIONS

 The following definitions are to be used for reporting the crimes listed in the Clery Act, in accordance with the Federal Bureau of Investigation's Uniform Crime Reporting (UCR) Program.